Ultrafast heat transfer in single palladium nanocrystals seen with an X-ray free-electron laser: Discussion

 At the lowest laser fluence used in this study, $\mathrm{57\ mJ/cm^2}$, we did not see signs of splitting in any of the measured Pd crystals, but a clear increase in the FWHM around 30 ps instead.
-These results generally agree with a previous Au nanocrystal melting study \cite{Clark2015a} that used laser fluences up to $\mathrm{\sim56\ mJ/cm^2}$.
-For Au, the laser penetration depth is $\delta_\mathrm{Au} = 13.0\ \mathrm{nm}$, assuming $k=4.91$ \cite{Johnson1974}, similar to the value for Pd.
-However, there is a large difference in the electron-phonon coupling parameter, with Pd about five times greater than Au \cite{Medvedev2020}, resulting in the electron mean free path of hot electrons being larger in Au than Pd.
+These results generally agree with a previous Au nanocrystal melting study \cite{Clark2015a} that used laser fluences up to $\mathrm{\approx56\ mJ/cm^2}$.
+For Au, the laser penetration depth is $\delta_\mathrm{Au} = 13.0\ \mathrm{nm}$, assuming $k_\mathrm{Au}=4.91$ \cite{Johnson1974}, similar to the value for Pd.
+However, there is a large difference in the electron-phonon coupling parameter, with Pd over five times greater than Au \cite{Medvedev2020}, resulting in the electron mean free path of hot electrons being larger in Au than Pd.
 Therefore, the laser-heated electrons distribute throughout a larger volume of an Au nanocrystal before interacting with the lattice, heating the crystal relatively uniformly and reducing the likelihood of peak broadening or splitting.
 Additionally, the electronic specific heat capacity, proportional to the electronic density of states at the Fermi level, is about 16 times larger for Pd \cite{Chen1995} than for Au \cite{Lin2008}.
 For a given energy, the electrons in Au will reach higher temperatures than those in Pd, creating a larger temperature gradient and thus faster thermal transport from the hot electrons to the lattice.
+These comparisons to Au are further supported by a 1D TTM simulation of Au with comparable strain as the Pd simulation (see Supplementary Note \ref{supp-sec:TTMS}, Supplementary Fig. \ref{supp-fig:TTM_simulation_maps}d-f and Supplementary Fig. \ref{supp-fig:TTM_x-ray_simulation}b).